Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Methodology

 At the start of each interview, participants were given a high-level definition of a knowledge graph and an illustrative example image (Figure~\ref{fig:kg-example}) of one containing historical figures as nodes, relationships between figures as edges, and attributes belonging to both.
 In Section~\ref{sec:discussion-kg-definition} we discuss our participants' own definitions of a knowledge graph.

-Following this briefing, slides were shown asking participants to describe their experience with KGs: how they were created, how they were queried, maintained, and their size.
-We asked which types of questions participants were trying to answer with the KG, which data domain they worked in, which tools were commonly used, and which visualization solutions or tools had been helpful in the past (if any).
+Following this briefing, slides were shown asking participants to describe their experience with KGs: how they were created, how they were queried, maintained, and their characteristics (e.g., size, schema, domain).
+We asked which types of questions participants were trying to answer with the KG, which data domain they worked in, which tools were commonly used, and which (if any) visualization solutions or tools had been helpful in the past.

-In summary, the overarching questions for our interviews were:
+To summarize, the overarching questions for our interviews were:

 \begin{enumerate}[topsep=2pt, partopsep=0pt,itemsep=1pt,parsep=2pt] \item What is your experience with KGs (what do you use them for, how are they created, what are common challenges faced)? \item What kinds of questions do you try to answer with your KGs? \item What tools or techniques do you use, and what is the typical outcome of using them? \item What visualization tools or methods do you use for KGs?
 What do you look for in a visualization tool, and what is missing? \item At what granularity do you want to see or view the KG? \end{enumerate}